NEED HELP?

 HEMP AND CBD LAWS

-Hemp Law Group assists individuals and smalls businesses in navigating the hemp and CBD industry by obtaining licensing and permits, business formation, drafting corporate agreements, business transaction documents, commercial leases, real estate contracts, and other legal matters related to the cultivation, processing, or selling of hemp in Tennessee.
+Hemp Law Group assists individuals and smalls businesses in navigating the hemp and legal cannabinoid industry by obtaining licensing and permits, business formation, drafting corporate agreements, business transaction documents, commercial leases, real estate contracts, and other legal matters related to the cultivation, processing, or selling of hemp in Tennessee.

 “CBD” refers to cannabidiol, which is a cannabinoid found in cannabis plants.
 It can be used in several different ways, including vaping, oils, tinctures, capsules, and edibles.
 Unlike its close cannabinoid relative, THC, CBD is completely non-intoxicating.